jjodl/cp4i-pot-public/APIC-labs/OAuth-Versioning/ReadMe.md

 # IBM API Connect

-##Add OAuth Security to your API and use Lifecycle Controls to Version Your API
+## Add OAuth Security to your API and use Lifecycle Controls to Version Your API

 [Return to main APIC lab page](../ReadMe.md#lab-abstracts)

-<span style="color: red">Lab prerequisite:</span> "The Developer Portal Experience"
+Lab prerequisite: "The Developer Portal Experience"

 ---